Evelyne Brochu

-Evelyne Brochu (born November 17, 1982) is a Canadian actress.
+Evelyne Brochu (born November 17, 1982) is a Canadian actress and singer-songwriter.
 In 2013, she became well known for her English-speaking role as Delphine Cormier, a French scientist on the hit Canadian science fiction thriller TV series Orphan Black.
+She has also released two studio albums as well as several singles.

 Early life

 Brochu grew up in Pointe-Claire, a suburb of Montreal, Quebec.
-Her native language is French, but she also spoke English from an early age.
+Her native language is French, but she has also spoken English from an early age.
 Growing up she had anglophone friends and learned English at Jean XXIII High School in Dorval, Quebec.
 She studied drama at the Cégep de Saint-Laurent.
 In 2005, Brochu graduated from the Conservatoire d'art dramatique in Montreal.

 She says a key turning point in learning English was when she became an avid viewer of The Fresh Prince of Bel-Air as a child.
 Her father left when she was 1 1/2 years old and, when her father later remarried, she found herself with a step-sister.
 Brochu has stated that she has a good relationship with her stepmother.
 Her mother is a violoncello teacher and her father worked as a taxi driver.

 While out cycling, she was hit by a truck and was told by her doctors that to keep her knee in good shape she could no longer run or dance.
 She stopped both and took up yoga and acting.

 Career

 Some of her most prominent French-speaking roles include: Chloé in Inch'Allah, Rose in Café de Flore, Sara in Tom at the Farm, and Stéphanie in Polytechnique.

 In 2013, she became well known for her English-speaking role as Delphine Cormier, a French scientist on the hit TV series Orphan Black.

-Brochu has recently finished portraying Aurora Luft in CBC Television's spy thriller X Company.
+Brochu portrayed Aurora Luft in CBC Television's spy thriller X Company.

 Brochu also has a successful singing career.
 She released a duet with Félix Dyotte entitled "C'est l'été, c'est l'été, c'est l'été", in 2016, as well as appearing on Dyotte's 2017 album Politesses on the song "Je cours", and has released a solo single entitled "Quoi".

 In September 2019 Brochu, in cooperation with Dyotte, released her first music album called Objets Perdus.
 In 2020, Dyotte won the SOCAN Songwriting Prize in the French category for the album's single "Maintenant ou jamais".

+In September 2023, Brochu released another album in cooperation with Dyotte titled Le Danger.